klaviyo/klaviyo-swift-sdk/README.md

 ## Anonymous Tracking Notice

 By default, Klaviyo will begin tracking unidentified users in your app once the SDK is initialized.
 This means you will be able to track events from users in your app without any user information provided.
 When an email or other primary identifier is provided Klaviyo will merge the data from the anonymous user to a new identified user.
+Prior to version 1.7.0, the Klaviyo SDK used the [IDFV](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor) to facilitate anonymous tracking.
+After that version the SDK will use a cached UUID that is generated when the SDK is initalized.
+The SDK will also detect if an IDFV was used previously as an identifier and will use that instead of generating a new UUID.

 ## Integrating with Shopify's Mobile SDK
 If your application makes use of Shopify's Mobile Buy SDK, then Klaviyo can easily port that data into your Klaviyo account.
 Simply add the following line of code to your app within your Shopify completion handler or wherever your checkout code creates Shopify's `BuyCheckout` instance (if it is within the completion handler, it should be referenced as `checkout`.
 If you are building the checkout object manually then use whichever name you created):